 That’s what Redirection does.

-It gives you a graphical interface where you can easily manage all of your site’s 301 redirects — which is a lot more user-friendly than trying to dig into your .htaccess file every time you want to add a new redirect.
+It provides you with a graphical interface to easily manage all 301 redirects on your website, which is much easier to use than trying to go into your .htaccess every time you want to add a new redirect -Invade file.

-You can also get creative with your redirects — such as conditionally redirecting someone based on whether or not they’re logged in — and all of this is available for free from a responsive developer who works at Automattic.
+You can also get creative with your redirects, e.g. conditionally forward someone based on whether they’re logged in or not, and all of this is available for free via a responsive developer working on Automattic.

-ACF lets you add custom fields to different areas of your WordPress website – can be your posts, pages, users, or any post types.
-What those custom fields can then do is a blank canvas, really – as in, they will do whatever you want them to do.
-ACF also makes it easy to display custom field data on any page of your site.
+ACF allows you to add custom fields to different areas of your WordPress website: it can be your posts, pages, users or any type of post.
+What these custom fields can do is really a blank canvas as they do whatever you want.
+ACF also makes it easy to display custom field data on any page of your website.

-Adding your Google Analytics code via Code Snippets is also a great idea and saves you the need to install a separate analytics plugin for that (like MonsterInsights).
+Adding your Google Analytics code via code snippets is also a great idea and saves you from installing a separate analytics plugin for it (like MonsterInsights).